wxWidgets/Phoenix/packaging/README-sdist_demo.txt

 Each of the folders in the samples folder contains one or more standalone applications demonstrating how to use certain features of wxPython.
-Examine the source code in each sample to see how to run them.
+Examine the source code in each sample folder to see how to run them and what they do.